-Chris Spencer, CTO, GlobalReach Technology
+Chris Spencer, Group Chief Security Officer, GlobalReach Technology

 A number of new changes are being introduced within Android P of which two are associated with Wi-Fi.
-GlobalReach Technology has been briefing customers about about one change, MAC address randomisation, a new privacy guard feature being introduced in Android P called ‘Connected MAC Randomisation’.
+GlobalReach Technology has been briefing customers about one change, MAC address randomisation, a new privacy guard feature being introduced in Android P called ‘Connected MAC Randomisation’.

 This GlobalReach briefing is available to our close partners to inform them about the changes, and to and raise awareness of this upcoming Android feature that could impact their current or planned Wi-Fi solution.